unitystation/unitystation/docs/development/How-To-User-Interface.md

 ### GUI Script Tips

 To be expanded.
-Include Netpage assignment variable declaration, ultilisation of UpdateDisplay(), declaration in NetTab.cs for NetTabType enumerical  and communication to backend script.
+Include Netpage assignment variable declaration, utilisation of UpdateDisplay(), declaration in NetTab.cs for NetTabType enumerical  and communication to backend script.

 ### Backend Script Tips